tinned-software/fail2ban-clusterd/README.md

 With fail2ban-clusterd you can send a message over a message broker like "fanout" to other systems.
 The systems that recieve the messages will run a specified command with specified values.

+## Installation

+Fail2ban-clusterd is written in python and requires the following python libraries.
+To install them use "pip".

+    pip install pyYAML

 ## The daemon

 fail2ban-clusterd.py is a daemon written in python.